anonymokata/1b17bb7a-3242-11ea-97a5-f2fccf2c729f/README.md

 All the working classes are found in the _src/main/java_ directory from root of project.
 For the Junit Tests, the junit tests files will be found in the _src/test/java_ directory.

+## Viewing Java Docs

+The generated java documentation for the latest commit can be found at [graphitePencil](https://graphitepenciljavadocs.appspot.com/).